LakshmiRadhakrishnan09/Design-and-Architecture/README.md

 Entity based Sharding: Keep related data together. \
 GeoSharding: Shared key based on geography and shards themselves are geo-located.

+### Consistent Hashing
+Hashing: maps a wide range of input to a fixed range of output.
+Distributed Caching: A hashtable that is distributed among multiple nodes.
+Due to limitation of memory, hash table is split among multiple servers.
+The keys are distributed among several servers.

 ## Load Balancing

 Ensure Availability: Direct traffic to only healthy servers. \